momoover/ridge-detector/README.md

 [3] Sato, Yoshinobu, et. al. "Three-dimensional multi-scale line filter for segmentation and visualization of curvilinear structures in medical images."
 Medical Image Analysis, 2(2), pp. 143-168, 1998.

+This Python implementation offers a multi-scale adaptation of the ImageJ ridge detection [plugin](https://imagej.net/Ridge_Detection).
+It is more accuracy than the ImageJ plugin and faster than another Python [ridge-detection](https://pypi.org/project/ridge-detection/) package.

 ## Installation

 ### Prerequisites